A 38 YEAR-OLD Irishman is the bookies’ choice for Champion Drinker at the Cheltenham Festival.

 The four-day event, which takes place next to some horses at a racecourse, attracts the top professional drinkers from around the world.

 This year’s 2-1 favourite is garrulous Irishman Martin O’Hanlon, who came over on the ferry with four grand in his top pocket and a ‘virtually unlimited’ capacity for rum and coke.

 O’Hanlon’s trainer, Stephen Malley, said: “Martin romped home last weekend at Kelso, consuming 194 units of alcohol over a 48-hour stretch.
 That includes 98 units before he had his first piss.

 “He’s a great competitor and a fantastic personality.
 The crowd loves it when he doesn’t seem that pissed but then tries to leave the bar via an imaginary door.”

-But a spokesman for the organisers said: “The drinkers love it.
-You can see the enjoyment in their eyes and to stop them doing it would be going against nature.
+A spokesman for the organisers said: “The drinkers love it.
+You can see the enjoyment in their eyes and to stop them doing it would be going against nature.”